 Topics on this page

 In support of the provinces and territories, Infoway is facilitating a national collaborative effort to advance interoperability.
-While there are many interoperability-related challenges, the following two have been identified as priorities based on extensive consultations:
+While there are many interoperability-related challenges, the sharing of patient summaries across different solutions has been identified as a priority based on extensive consultations.

 With interoperable solutions, information flows seamlessly from one solution to another, in the same way that water flows from municipal pipes into your home’s plumbing.
 If the pipes don’t fit — or the systems can’t talk to each other — that flow dries up.Imagine that a family physician wants to communicate with a specialist in another practice — but they use two different solutions.
 While some solutions offer secure messaging capabilities, most cannot communicate with all other systems.
 Instead of collaborating directly, clinicians develop workarounds using outdated technologies like fax machines.